Cron is a scheduling daemon that uses a specific format to execute jobs. Here’s how to use it on Linux for automatic task execution.

 How to Use the crontab Command

 crontab command creates a crontab file containing commands and instructions using a specific cron job format for the cron daemon to execute.
 For example, you can use the

 |crontab -e||Edit your crontab file or create one if it doesn’t already exist.|

 |crontab -r||Remove your crontab file.|

-There is no need to restart cron after changing the crontab file.
-Cron will examine the modification time on all crontabs and reload those which have changed.
+There is no need to restart the cron service after changing the crontab file.
+Instead, the cron will examine the modification time on all crontabs and reload those which have changed.

 How to Edit a crontab File That Belongs to Another User

-To edit the crontab file that belongs to root or another user you must become root.
-Of course you do not need to become root to edit your own crontab file.
+You must become root to edit the crontab file that belongs to root or another user.
+But, of course, you do not need to become root to edit your crontab file.

 crontab -u [username] -e

 Most of the time, you won’t want to remove the crontab file.
 However, you might want to remove some rows from the crontab file.